JonMurphy/RPZ_add-on/README.md

  - A thank you to Bernhard Bitsch @ bbitsch for his suggestions, BIG help with rpz-metrics, testing of the first versions (with detailed bug reports!), and kind words when I was down.

+ - A thank you to Leo Hofmann @ luani for his coding efforts around the RPZ WebGUI (rpz.cgi).
+I wish I could code like that!

  - And an extra big "Thank you!" to the many volunteer testers.

 PS - There were many excellent options, enhancements, and additional functionality that were suggested along the way.
 My apologies for not getting those implemented.